 • Legs can also be divided into push (quads) and pull (hamstrings) workouts.

-• Calves and abs can be trained on any of the three days.
+• Calves and abs can be trained in any workout.

-• Push-pull can be done on any schedule.
+• A push-pull split can be done on any schedule.
 For example, you can train three days per week: Monday (pull), Wednesday (push), Friday (legs).

 Day 1 PUSH: Chest, front and side delts, triceps